RedPitaya/Documentation/appsFeatures/remoteControl/scpi.rst

 -----------------------

 The basic MATLAB installation already has everything you need to control your Red Pitaya.
 However, we recommend installing the *Signal Processing* and
-*Instrumentat control* toolboxes, which might come in handy.
+*Instrumentation control* toolboxes, which might come in handy.

 Running code
 ---------------